T-mamah/Lemp-stack/mernstack.md

 `$sudo systemctl status nginx`

-If it is green and running, you have launched a web server in the clouds!
-Yay! :purple_heart::confetti_ball::fireworks:
+**If it is green and running, you have launched a web server in the clouds!
+Yay!** :purple_heart: :confetti_ball: :fireworks:

  ![image](assets/2..png)

 To allow traffic from port 80, which is the default port for most web applications

 >We need to edit inbound firewall rule and allow traffic on TCP port 80 on our EC2 instance.
 TCP port 22 is open by default.

 ![image](assets/1..png)

 **Our server is running and we can access it from any IP Address and locally**

-1. First, lets try to access it locally from our ubuntu shell by running:
+lets try to access it locally from our ubuntu shell by running:

 `$curl http://localhost:80`